- About Me

-Heart attacks and coronary heart disease kills twice as many women in the UK as breast cancer.
-The risk rises post menopause, but would you spot the signs of a heart attack.
+Heart attacks and coronary heart disease kills twice as many women in the UK as breast cancer every year, and is the single biggest killer of women worldwide.
+The risk rises post menopause, but would you spot the signs of a heart attack - carry on reading.

 He finally got a GP appointment; his Blood Pressure was dangerously high but the GP said “we’ll start to think of putting you on BP medication”.
 As for the indigestion and chest pains “could be anything”.
 No ECG.
 No looking at his family history.
 No “Blood pressure is the Silent Killer” concern.

 The following morning, he called me with Chest pains, they went off during the call, he’d called NHS Direct who said to go to his GP and the receptionist at the GP Surgery said she had no appointments until 4.30pm that day.
 Really helpful!
 Both NHS Direct and the GP Surgery failed to act on the “chest pains” or his high blood pressure.

 Maybe it’s fortunate that my brother had his first heart attack at the gym, a healthy lean 38 year old, who went on to have 2 subsequent heart attacks, and I’d spent weeks on cardiology wards since the age of 12 with my Dad speaking with other patients that I’d learnt the unusual signs.

 Heart attack symptoms vary from one person to another.
 You see on the movies people clutching their chest before dropping to the floor, in reality that doesn’t happen often.
 My husband’s symptoms were mild chest pain that would come and go, and a little indigestion.
 I ignored the GP and NHS, drove to pick him up and took him straight to A&E. It was freezing cold, so cold I had my heated seat on, yet he had the window open, was a little clammy with chest pains rating 5/10 on the pain scale.
 Classic signs of the start of a heart attack!